payplug/payplug-woocommerce/README.md

 * Support

 ## Features

 ### Accept payments
-* NEW : Guaranteed installment payments, set up in a few clicks only
+* NEW: Guaranteed installment payments, set up in a few clicks only
 * Fastest set up on the market, with no technical skills required
 * Plugin developed by PayPlug, configurable with just a few clicks
 * Reception of online credit card payments from CB, Visa, Mastercard, without needing an extra merchant account